You want smart political talk without the meltdowns?

 I think the Democrats choose to make everything a political situation when this doesn't need to be that.

-You know, we this is a time where people need to show, you know, compassion for each other, regardless of their political affiliation.
+You know, this is a time where people need to show compassion for each other, regardless of their political affiliation.

-And I think above a lot of it has to do with, you know, their take on you know, getting back at the right when they're, you know, the party that has been the most hateful party, but they try to make it seem like the Republicans are the ones that spew hate into the country when it's in reality it's them.
+And I think a lot of it has to do with their take on getting back at the right when they're the party that has been the most hateful party, but they try to make it seem like the Republicans are the ones that spew hate into the country when it's in reality it's them.

-Well, I mean, we we're hearing it left to right.
+Well, I mean, we're hearing it left and right.

-Absolutely, Sean, and you know, uh that is something that we as a nation uh have come to a point now with so many eyes that were closed uh ten years ago, fifteen years ago, uh, are are now beginning to open the same mouths many times that are have been spewing bad things about Charlie Kirk, uh, for instance.
+And, you know, that is something that we as a nation have come to a point now where so many eyes that were closed 10 years ago, 15 years ago, are now beginning to open.

-And the same things that we were saying back in the day, Sean and and you and I have been hanging out uh all that time.
+And the same things that we were saying back in the day, Sean and you and I have been hanging out all that time.

-Uh now, the same things we were saying back in the day that we were being vilified for saying, they're still trying to paint us that way, but I do see a shift that is happening in the American content.
+Now, the same things we were saying back in the day that we were being vilified for saying, they're still trying to paint us that way.

-And I think there's an awakening happening, Sean, that uh I think we're all gonna benefit from if we take the right stance that we should at this point in American history.
+And I think there's an awakening happening, Sean, that I think we're all going to benefit from if we take the right stance that we should at this point in American history.

-Well, I mean, and then to go on MSDNC, how are you holding up?
+Well, I mean, and then to go on MSTNC, how are you holding up?

-You know, Joe Manchin Genega said something that really stuck with me.
+You know, Joe Manchin, Janiga said something that really stuck with me.

-Uh he was referring specifically to AOC, showing her ignorance when you know she wrongly invoked the Civil Rights Act to smear Charlie Kirk.
+He was referring specifically to AOC, showing her ignorance when, you know, she wrongly invoked the Civil Rights Act to smear Charlie Kirk.

 We played those comments last week.